BYU Grad Expo

 Why?
 Share and learn about the outstanding graduate work done at BYU!

 Simply come and walk around!
 You will learn about the great graduate work done at BYU, and get to vote for your favorite presentation.
-Just for showing up you get:

 INSTRUCTIONS: If you are interested, you MUST follow the instructions below: